What was the importance of trade to the British Empire?

 The Mercantilist System

-free and universal political institutions, freedom from hunger, want and
+namely free and universal political institutions, freedom from hunger, want and unemployment.

-The Grat Exhibition in Hyde Park was a dispaly of Britian's industrial strength
+The Great Exhibition in Hyde Park was a dispaly of Britian's industrial strength

 The opening of the Crystal Palace